vmpr0be/vmpr0be.github.io/content/post/securinets_ppp.md

 To exploit this vulnerability, we need to find an instruction that is valid to execute by the CPU but considered invalid for the disassembler.

-Luckily there's [a still open issue](https://github.com/capstone-engine/capstone/issues/2442) about an instruction that isn't correctly disassembled wich is then deemed invalid.
+Luckily there's [a still open issue](https://github.com/capstone-engine/capstone/issues/2442) about an instruction that isn't correctly disassembled which is then deemed invalid.
 After slight edit of the problematic instruction, we end up with the following instruction:
 ```
 movsxd ecx, eax